anuragsetia/anuragsetia.github.io/index.md

 I am a technology professional based in India.
 This blog is snapshots from my journey exploring technology.
 While Information Technology is the central theme of this blog, is is the case of my career, my exploration is not limited to just that.

 Besides writing, I click pictures of the world around me.
-Here's a sample
+Here's a sample and you can find more on my [@Instagram](https://www.instagram.com/pixeloring/).

 ![Sample](resources/path.jpg)